Mateuszeqq/MusicGeneration/README.md

 **--seq_len [VALUE]** (default: 3)<br>
 **--resolution [VALUE]** (default: 6)<br>
 **--threshold [VALUE]** (default 0.5)<br>

+# Train the model
+You can train the model via the GAN_notebooks, which is located in the notebooks directory.
+All important params can be set in the src/constants.py file.

 # Quality evaluation
 You can read evaluation report in **./reports** directory.
 There is also **./samples** directory where you can see the progression that the model makes along with the learning process.
 In **./reports** directory there is also a CSV file with raw metrics data - **metrics_eval.csv**.